vnt-github/cs238p/lectures/9_interrupts_and_system_calls.md

 ---
 # first thing to do in interrupts kernel code
     - need to save general registers of the current process.
+    - hardware do not save the general registers.
+    - because even executing instruction might change those instructions.
 ---
 - why do we have vector64, vector14 etc why can't we have a generic interrupt vector.
     - because we want to distinguish between different interrupt calls
     - pushing the interrupt number
 - why can't we save the distinguishing interrupt number in some register?
     - because this is only possible from user calls
-    - in case of hardware interrupts like division by zero we do not have that power.
+    - in case of hardware interrupts like division by zero we do not have that power because in that case we immediately land in the interrupt handler.

 ---
 - what is proc->sz